-ACM ISBN 978-1-4503-4992-5/17/07...\$15.00 https://doi.org/10.1145/3087801.3087835 like this: clients send transactions to miners, who package the transactions into blocks.
+Cryptocurrencies such as Bitcoin [17] or Ethereum [6] are very much in the news.
+Each is an instance of a distributed ledger: a publicly-readable tamper-proof record of a sequence of events.
+Simplifying somewhat, early distributed ledgers, such as Bitcoin's, work like this: clients send $transactions^1$ to miners, who package the transactions into blocks.
 Miners repeatedly propose new blocks to be applied to the ledger, and follow a global consensus protocol to agree on which blocks are chosen.
 Each block contains a cryptographic hash of the previous block, making it difficult to tamper with the ledger.
-The resulting distributed data structure, called a blockchain, defines the sequence of transactions that constitutes the distributed ledger 2.
+The resulting distributed data structure, called a blockchain, defines the sequence of transactions that constitutes the distributed ledger2

 Modern blockchain systems often interpose an additional software layer between clients and the blockchain.
 Client requests are directed to scripts, called smart contracts, that perform the logic needed to provide a complex service, such as managing state, enforcing governance, or checking credentials.
-Smart contracts can take many forms, but here we will use (a simplified form of) the Ethereum model [8].
+Smart contracts can take many forms, but here we will use (a simplified form of) the Ethereum model [6].